 § 185-11.
-Parking prohibited at all times.
+Stopping, Standing or Parking Prohibited in Specified Places.

-No person shall stop, stand or park a vehicle, except temporarily for the purpose of and while actually engaged in loading and unloading of passengers or merchandise:
+No person shall stop, stand or park a vehicle, at any time:

-- A. On the roadway side of any vehicle stopped or parked at the edge or curb of a street (i.e. no "double" parking); - B. On a sidewalk: - C. Within twenty (20) feet of a crosswalk at an intersection; - D. Within fifteen (15) feet of a hydrant; - E. In front of a public or private driveway; - F. At any place where official signs prohibit stopping or parking (School Street "No Stopping/Standing" restrictions do not allow for the temporary loading or unloading of passengers or merchandise); - G. On any street or parts of streets with white "fog lines" where the vehicle would extend over the white line into the travel lane; - H. In any parking place, whether public or private property, specifically designed for a person with a walking disability by means of a sign as required by Revised Statutes Annotated (RSA) 265:73-a stating that the space is reserved for a person with a walking disability or displaying the international accessibility symbol, unless that person has special numbered plates, decals or a card issued by another state or country displaying the international accessibility symbol and that person who qualifies for the plate, decal, or card is being transported to or from the parking place; or - I. Upon any of the following described streets or parts of streets in Schedule VII: Parking Prohibited at All Times (§ 185-21), attached to and made a part of this chapter.
+- A. On the roadway side of any vehicle stopped or parked at the edge or curb of a street (i.e. no "double" parking); - B. On a sidewalk: - C. Within an intersection; - D. On a crosswalk; - E. In such manner as to impede/obstruct or render dangerous the use of the roadway by others except to avoid a collision, at the direction of an authorized official, or in the event of a mechanical breakdown; - F. At any place where official signs prohibit stopping or parking (School Street "No Stopping/Standing" restrictions do not allow for the temporary loading or unloading of passengers or merchandise); - G. On any street or parts of streets with white "fog lines" where the vehicle would extend over the white line into the travel lane; - H. In any parking place, whether public or private property, specifically designed for a person with a walking disability by means of a sign as required by Revised Statutes Annotated (RSA) 265:73-a stating that the space is reserved for a person with a walking disability or displaying the international accessibility symbol, unless that person has special numbered plates, decals or a card issued by another state or country displaying the international accessibility symbol qualifies for the plate, decal, or card is being transported to or from the parking place; or - I. Upon any of the following described streets or parts of streets in Schedule VII: Parking Prohibited at All Times (§ 185-21), attached to and made a part of this chapter.
 (12-20-10)